-The retention obligation and the related disclosures are described in the prospectus (or other information memorandum), including in the risk factors section, and are then contractually undertaken by (typically) the originator and servicer, and by any other relevant parties (such as the transaction manager, who would typically report this information in the periodical investor report) in the transaction agreements, notably the receivables sale agreement and the servicing agreement.
+The retention obligation and the related disclosures are described in the prospectus (or other information memorandum), including in the risk factors section, and are then contractually undertaken by (typically) the originator and servicer, and by any other relevant parties (such as the transaction manager, who would typically report this information in the periodical investor report) in the transaction agreements, notably the receivables sale agreement, the servicing agreement and the transaction management agreement.

-In addition to the consequences from a risk-weighted assets (RWA)/capital ratios perspective, non-compliance may lead, inter alia, to fines.
+In addition to the consequences from a riskweighted assets (RWA)/capital ratios perspective, non-compliance may lead, inter alia, to fines.

 The retention legal requirements are typically supervised by the relevant banking, securities or insurance supervisor of the originator/investors.
-In Portugal, this would be the Bank of Portugal, the CMVM and the ASF, respectively.
+In Portugal, this would be the Bank of Portugal, the CMVM or the ASF, respectively.
 Foreign investors should look to the laws of their own jurisdiction to assess whether similar rules apply and whether it is possible to comply with those rules if the issuer or originator is subject to and complies with substantially similar rules.